Husinec (Prachatice District): Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The birthplace of Jan Hus is a national cultural monument.
 The originally Gothic house has been open to the public since 1873.
-There is also the statue of Jan Hus on the square.
+There is also the statue of Jan Hus on the town square.

-Church of the Exaltation of the Holy Cross is a parish church from 1804.
+The Church of the Exaltation of the Holy Cross is a parish church from 1804.
 It was built after the original Gothic church was burned down in 1802.

-Church of Saints Cyril and Methodius is a neo-Romanesque cemetery church.
+The Church of Saints Cyril and Methodius is a neo-Romanesque cemetery church.
 It was built in 1870.